Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Abstract

 \section{Abstract}

-Efficiently finding optimal correspondences between point clouds is crucial for solving both rigid and non-rigid point cloud registration problems.
-Existing methods often rely on geometric or semantic feature embedding to establish correspondences and estimate transformations or flow fields.
-Recently, state-of-the-art methods have employed RAFT-like iterative updates to refine the solution.
-However, these methods have certain limitations.
-Firstly, their iterative refinement design lacks transparency, and their iterative updates follow a fixed path during the refinement process, which can lead to suboptimal results.
-Secondly, these methods overlook the importance of refining or optimizing correspondences (or matching matrices) as a precursor to solving transformations or flow fields.
-They typically compute candidate correspondences based on distances in the point feature space.
-However, they only project the candidate matching matrix into some matrix space once with Sinkhorn or dual softmax operations to obtain final correspondences.
-This one-shot projected matching matrix may be far from the globally optimal one, and these approaches do not consider the distribution of the target matching matrix.
-In this paper, we propose a novel approach that exploits the Denoising Diffusion Model to predict a searching gradient for the optimal matching matrix within the Doubly Stochastic Matrix Space.
-Our method incorporates the diffusion model to learn a denoising gradient direction.
-During the reverse denoising process, our method iteratively searches for better solutions along this denoising gradient, which points towards the maximum likelihood direction of the target matching matrix.
-To improve efficiency, we employ a lightweight design for our denoising module and utilize the sampling strategy in the Denoising Diffusion Implicit Model (DDIM\cite{song2020denoising}).
-Experimental evaluations on the 3DMatch/3DLoMatch and 4DMatch/4DLoMatch datasets demonstrate the effectiveness of our newly designed framework.
+Efficiently identifying accurate correspondences between point clouds is crucial for both rigid and non-rigid point cloud registration.
+Existing methods usually rely on geometric or semantic feature embeddings to establish correspondences and then estimate transformations or flow fields.
+Recently, several state-of-the-art methods have adopted RAFT-like iterative updates to refine solutions.
+However, these methods still have two major limitations.
+First, their iterative refinement mechanism lacks transparency, and the update trajectory is largely fixed once the refinement starts, which may lead to suboptimal solutions.
+Second, they overlook the importance of explicitly refining the correspondence matrix before solving for transformations or flow fields.
+Most existing approaches compute candidate correspondences in feature space and project the resulting matching matrix only once by using Sinkhorn or dual-softmax normalization.
+Such a one-shot projection can be far from the globally optimal solution, and these methods usually do not model the distribution of the target matching matrix.

+In this paper, we propose a novel framework that exploits a denoising diffusion model to predict a search gradient for the optimal matching matrix in doubly stochastic matrix space.
+Specifically, the diffusion model learns a denoising direction, and the reverse denoising process iteratively searches for improved solutions along this learned direction, which approximates the maximum-likelihood direction of the target matching matrix.
+To improve efficiency, we design a lightweight denoising module and adopt the accelerated sampling strategy of the Denoising Diffusion Implicit Model (DDIM)\cite{song2020denoising}.
+Experimental results on 3DMatch/3DLoMatch and 4DMatch/4DLoMatch demonstrate the effectiveness of the proposed framework.